 Williams, Raymond.
 Marxism and literature.
 Vol. 1.
 Oxford University Press, 1977.

 Williams’ book Marxism and Literature is an oft-cited cornerstone for cultural studies by a central voice in the field.
 Chapter 8 is the portion that I am using, and it deals with the mechanisms behind cultural change.
 Williams claims that culture has three components: the dominant or mainstream, the residual, and the emergent.
 The residual beliefs and perspectives are those that linger from an earlier time, and while possibly useful, the residual can seem vestigial.
 The emergent aspect of culture is that which is alternative or sometimes oppositional to the dominant.
-Over time, emergent can flow into the mainstream culture and parts of the residual can be lost, resulting in cultural change.
+Over time, emergent cultures can flow into the mainstream culture and parts of the residual can be lost, resulting in cultural change.
 I am using this as a lens through which I can ask questions about the Cascadia movement and understand the causes behind Cascadia’s origin and its subgroups.

+Extraordinary work, Laura!
+This is really top notch academic writing.
+Thank you!